jaradtke-aws/kubernerdes.lab/README.md

 # kubernerdes.lab
-Lab environment consisting of Amazon EKS Anywhere and VMware vSphere for running containers and VMs
+Lab environment consisting of Amazon EKS Anywhere and VMware vSphere for hosting containers and VMs

 ## Purpose
-This overview will provide an opinionated deployment to create an environemnt to run containers and virtual machines on commodity hardware using Open Source Software where possible.
+This repository will provide an opinionated deployment to create an environemnt to run containers and virtual machines on commodity hardware using Open Source Software where possible.
+In general, this approach will rely on the standard implementation guidance and focus on the integration of all the different technologies.

 | Project/Software Homepage | Description |
 |:-----------------|:-------------|